Autumn Term 1 2022-23

 In RE this half term, we will learn how the Bible tells us about God and His love for us.
 We will learn some Old Testament stories and we will consider how the Bible can help us and others in need.
 Our research skills will be put to the test as we look up references from the Old and New Testament.
 By looking up and reflecting on Scripture, we will explore how they link to our own life experiences.

-We used the Bible to find scriptures.
+We built on our prior learning about the Bible and learnt about how we can use it in church and at home.
+The children applied their English writing skills to write a paragraph about their ideas.
+We also looked at songs and their lyrics.
+The children had to find the words and phrases that both appear in the Bible and songs based on the Bible scriptures.
+We then used the Bible to find scriptures.
 We learnt about the names of the books in the Old Testament and New Testament.
 We persevered and found the chapter numbers and then the numbers of the verses.
 We all worked well together as a team!

 Our theme of ‘Amazing Adventures’ runs throughout our English learning this half term.
 We will be exploring the classic novel Alice’s Adventures in Wonderland by Lewis Carroll.
 We will look at the curious vocabulary used in the book and work out the meaning of words and phrases within context.
 The children are beginning their learning journey by a class debate: Should Alice follow the white rabbit?
-We will begin by unpicking the key features of persuasive texts to gain a better understanding of the features we will be learning about.
-Following this, we will write our own pieces of letters and diary entries.
+We will begin by unpicking the key features of informal and formal letters to gain a better understanding of the features we will be learning about.
+Following this, we will write our own letters and diary entries.

 Year 4 had a great time playing the Burn2Learn Beach Ball Bonanza!
+We explored different word classes together.
 We bounced the beach balls and listed as many nouns, adjectives and verbs as we could!

 Year 4 had a close look at the different features of an informal letter.
 We had to find the sender’s address, date, greeting, chatty, informal language, conclusion, complimentary close and the sender’s signature.